quoll/crg-turtle/README.md

 ### TODO

-  * Reimplement all non-generated Java code in Clojure. (started)
   * Provide option to convert URIs to QNames automatically (auto updating the prefixes)
   * Provide an option to parse to URI instead of always keywords.
   * Possibly extend Triple to look like a 3 element list.
 (Is this necessary?)